CodePint/SinatraPostCodeChecker/README.md

 - Some postcodes are unknown by the API or may be servicable despite being outside of the allowed LSOAs.
 These are stored in the database and are servicable if their `allowed` column is set to `true`.
 This can be checked by invoking the `Postcode.allowed?` model method.

 - Any postcode not in the LSOA allowed list or the Postcode allowed list is not servicable, this can be checked by leveraging the `PostcodesChecker::Service` class instance and invoking the `servicable?` method.
-This is core functionality is exposed publically via the `PostcodesController` using a html form at '`GET /postcodes`' to submit a request to '`GET /postcodes/check`' with a `postcode` param
+This core functionality is exposed publically via the `PostcodesController` using a html form at '`GET /postcodes`' to submit a request to '`GET /postcodes/check`' with a `postcode` param

 ### Using the application
 ---